-The Fischler College's academic programs offer a variety of educational options with customized program offerings in a wide-range of levels of study.
-Included are the Bachelor of Science (B.S.), Master of Science (M.S.), Educational Specialist (Ed.S.), and the Doctor of Education (Ed.D.), state and local district-recognized certificates, teacher certification/recertification, and professional development options.
-Through diverse methods of delivery formats that are site-based, field-based, online, and campus-based, the Fischler College's degrees and specializations/concentrations are designed to meet the unique needs of individual students, school systems, and organizations.
+The Fischler College's academic programs provide a wide range of educational options featuring customized program offerings to support student learning.
+Included are the Bachelor of Science (B.S.), Master of Science (M.S.), Educational Specialist (Ed.S.), and the Doctor of Education (Ed.D.).
+Additional programs provide teacher certification/recertification.
+Through diverse methods of delivery formats that are site-based, fieldbased, online, and campus-based, the Fischler College's degrees and specializations/concentrations are designed to meet the unique needs of individual students, school systems, and organizations.
+All Fischler College undergraduate and graduate programs provide a rich array of highly qualified, full-time and adjunct faculty members and educational researchers.